|

 I ignored the sirens and took the stairs down to the basement warehouse.

-inside the doorway, spilled coffee all over his shirt, holding a section
+A man stood 10 feet inside the entrance with spilled coffee all over his

-of a pallet like he was batting cleanup for the Washington Nationals.
+shirt, holding a section of a pallet like he was batting cleanup for the

-For a split second the thought entered my mind: was he really willing
+Washington Nationals.
+For a split second the thought entered my mind:

-to die to protect a bunch of cat books and memoirs by adult survivors of
+was he really willing to die to protect a bunch of cat books and memoirs

-I played a hunch as to what the cover might look like, and yelled toward
+played a hunch as to what the cover might look like, and yelled toward

 his rapidly receding form: “The one with the guy wearing sunglasses, who